 Our goal is to be a church where everyone is welcome no matter who or where they are on their faith journey.
-We seek a pastor who partners with us in caring for our members, reaches out to our local community and explores new ways to adapt to the ever-changing world.
-We are seeking a pastor who will partner with each church working to achieve our goals.
+We seek a pastor who partners with us in caring for our members, reaches out to our local community and explores new ways to adapt to the ever changing world.